civicrm/civicrm-buildkit/app/civicrm.settings.d/README.md

-To quickly add settings to all sites running through this deployment of buildkit, simply create a *.php file in a suitable directory.
+To quickly add settings to all sites running through this deployment of buildkit, simply create a `*.php` file in a suitable directory.

-The following directories will be scanned (listed from highest to lowest priority):

-  $SITE_DIR/civicrm.settings.d
-  /etc/civicrm.settings.d
-  $PRJDIR/app/config/$TYPE/civicrm.settings.d
-  $PRJDIR/app/civicrm.settings.d

-If the same file appears in multiple directories, it will only be loaded from the directory with highest priority.

-For more advanced logic, one can look at global $civibuild or at any of the standard CiviCRM configuration directives.
+Learn more about how the settings files work by reading about [civicrm.settings.d](https://docs.civicrm.org/dev/en/latest/tools/civibuild/#settings-civicrm) in the Developer Guide.

-Files which end in *.php.ex are examples which can be copied.
+Files which end in `*.php.ex` are examples which can be copied.